 The child's social worker should on occasion take the child out from the placement (for example for a snack or a visit to a park) as this can strengthen the relationship between the child and the social worker and is also in the interests of child protection in that the child may feel more able to discuss issues that are of concern to him/her.

-If the child is placed with parents pending assessment, social work visits must take place at least once a week until the first Looked After Review, thereafter at intervals of not more than four weeks (the statutory requirement is six weeks but in Lancashire good practice is four weeks).
+If the child is placed with parents pending assessment, social work visits must take place at least once a week until the first Looked After Review, thereafter at intervals agreed in the review but not more than 6 weeks (the statutory requirement is six weeks but in Lancashire good practice is four weeks).

 If the child is placed with parents under a Care Order, within one week of the Care Order, thereafter at intervals of not more than four weeks (the statutory requirement is six weeks but in Lancashire good practice is four weeks).